masakhane-io/lacuna_pos_ner/language_corpus/zul/README.md

 IsiZulu resource data: Monolingual corpus for NER/POS annotation.

-This directory contains IsiZulu data to be annotated into named entities and part of speech tags Data contanins 105,703 tokens collected from the isiXhosa Isolezwe online newpaper:
+This directory contains IsiZulu data to be annotated into named entities and part of speech tags Data contanins 105,703 tokens collected from the isiZulu Isolezwe online newpaper:
 Sentences obtained from https://www.isolezwe.co.za/

 The dataset consists of 420 articles with 8,313 sentences and 105,509 tokens.